taran317/taran-portfolio/posts/exposurepedia.md

 For example, a clinician might create a hierarchy called "Fear of Dogs" and add exposure therapies that involve petting dogs.
 They can then use this hierarchy to track the progress of their patients who are afraid of dogs.

 Clinicians can then assign SUDS (Subjective Units of Distress Scale) scores to each exposure item in a hierarchy, and then sort by SUDS score.
 SUDS scores are a measure of how much distress a patient feels when they are exposed to their fear.
 This allows clinicians to track the progress of their patients over time.
-Hierarchies can then be exported to .csv files, so clinicians can use them in the way that they're used to.
+Hierarchies can then be exported to .csv files, so clinicians can maintain them in Excel, the way most are used to.

 <br />
 <img src="https://images2.imgbox.com/7a/aa/D3YrqHVD_o.png" alt="Example hierarchy" border="0" width="100%" height="100%" />